Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces: Convex Relaxations, Geometry and Dimensions

 \subsection{Optimizing allocations: experiment design algorithms}

 \looseness -1 Given a subset $\mS$, the problem \eqref{eq:opt} can be approximately solved using either convex optimization methods or a greedy algorithm.
 A comprehensive review of methods constructing designs $\eta^*$ and rounding techniques to get $\bX$ is \emph{beyond the scope of this work}, and \emph{not the core issue} addressed in this work.
 We briefly review two versatile approaches for completeness (more details in Appendix \ref{app:algorithms}). \paragraph{Greedy selection} Firstly, one can greedily maximize the scalarized information matrix with the update rule $\eta_{t+1} = \frac{t}{t+1}\eta_t + \frac{1}{1+t}\delta_t$, $ \delta_t = \argmax_{x \in \mX} f\left(\bW_{\lambda}\left(\frac{t}{t+1}\eta_t + \frac{1}{t+1}\delta_x\right)\right) $, where $f$ refers to the scalarization and $\delta_x$ to the discrete measure corresponding to the feature map $\Phi(x)$.
-Due to the form of the update rule, $t\eta_t$ is always an integer. \paragraph{Convex optimization} \looseness=-1 Alternatively, convex optimization can provably solve the problem to optimality.
-Specifically, we look for an allocation using convex optimization methods $\max_{\eta\in \Delta^n} f(\bW_\circ(\bD(\eta)^{1/2}\bX))$ where $ \circ \in \{\dagger,\lambda\}$.
-Care needs to be taken when selecting $\mS$, as we discuss in Appendix \ref{app:algorithms}.
-The most common algorithms for ODE problems are the Frank-Wolfe algorithm \citep{Todd2016} and mirror descent algorithm \citep{Silvey1978}.
-Optimal designs need to be rounded in practice.
-State-of-art rounding techniques are discussed by \citet{Allen-Zhu2017} and \citet{Camilleri2021} for finite and infinite dimensional spaces, respectively.
+Due to the form of the update rule, $t\eta_t$ is always an integer.